There are other built-in functions that assist in getting essential data from an XML document, in addition to XPath and XPath String.

 The following is a list of functions from the language manual:

-returns a boolean.
-It returns true if the XPath expression evaluates to true, or if a matching node is found.xpath_short
+xpath_booleanreturns a boolean.
+It returns true if the XPath expression evaluates to true, or if a matching node is found.xpath_shortreturns a short integer.xpath_intreturns an integer.xpath_longreturns a long integer.xpath_floatreturns a floating point number.xpath_double,xpath_numberreturns a double-precision floating point number (xpath_numberis an alias forxpath_double).

 Here is my data for this exercise: